 Self-study

-Self-study is carried out for master documents, SOPs, Wis, etc. For this purpose, documents are read, and the understanding of the content is confirmed and signed by the learner's.
+Self-study is carried out for master documents, SOPs, Wis, etc. For this purpose, documents are read, and the understanding of the content is confirmed and signed by the learner(s).
 Responsibility for the successful training and implementation of the document content lies with the responsible Line Manager.

 Self-study is required for all employees (including the employees who were involved in the creation, review, and approval of a document) in the scope of validity of the relevant document.
 The involvement of the respective employees shall be maintained in the Training Records.